-Ticks can cause Lyme disease, Powassan virus, and even the meat sweats, but that’s just ticks on humans.
-Ticks on dogs are an entirely different animal.
-There are many tick-borne diseases that can be especially dangerous and deadly for dogs.
-Applying tick prevention medications and regularly checking pups for bugs can help, but that’s sometimes not enough to stem the danger of tick borne diseases in dogs.
-Knowing what symptoms and types of tick diseases in dogs to be aware of and when to go to the veterinarian could ultimately make the difference between a dog’s life and death.
-From anaplasmosis to Rocky Mountain spotted fever, these are the signs pet parents need to look out for.
+Knowing what symptoms to look for after seeing a tick bite on your dog, and types of tick diseases in dogs to be aware of, and when to go to the veterinarian could ultimately make the difference between a dog’s life and death.
+From anaplasmosis in dogs to Rocky Mountain spotted fever, these are the tick bite symptoms in dogs pet owners need to look out for.

 Sadly, this does not mean your dog is such a babe that it’s diagnosable.
 Unlike other tick-borne diseases, canine babesiosis is caused by not a bacteria but a malaria-like parasite transferred by deer ticks that destroys red blood cells.
 This type of tick bite symptoms in dogs include fever, lack of energy and appetite, pale gums, dark urine, discolored stools, weight loss, and an enlarged abdomen occur within two weeks of a bite.
 Babesiosis is difficult to diagnose and challenging to treat, because even though drug therapy and blood transfusions can help, dogs can die from low blood pressure and shock.

 Canine ehrlichiosis, otherwise known as “canine hemorrhagic fever” and “canine typhus,” affected many military dogs in the Vietnam War.
 Transmitted by the lone-star tick, Canine ehrlichiosis rears its head in three separate waves of tick bite symptoms in dogs.
-During the acute phase (one to three weeks after a bite) Ehrlichia bacteria infect the dog’s white blood cells and reproduces inside of them.
+During the acute phase (one to three weeks after a tick bite on dog) Ehrlichia bacteria infect the dog’s white blood cells and reproduces inside of them.
 This causes fever, depression, lethargy, loss of appetite, shortness of breath, joint pain and stiffness, and bruises.

 Most dogs recover from the acute phase but, if they don’t, they enter the subclinical phase, which can last for months or years as the bacteria remain latent.
 Until the chronic phase, which can result in weight loss, anemia, behavioral problems, bleeding, eye inflammation, fluid accumulation in the hind legs.
 A dog’s long-term health depends on detecting the Ehrlichia bacteria in the acute phase, when it is still treatable with antibiotics.